About Active Directory Desktop Single Sign-on and Just-in-Time provisioning

 - For on premises DSSO, IWA sends Okta the Universal Principal Name (UPN).
 Okta uses the UPN to locate a user.
 Okta does not perform user authentication because Kerberos validation is done on the IIS side.

-For agentless DSSO, the web browser sends the Kerberos ticket to Okta, and relies on the AD agent to look up the UPN.
+For agentless DSSO, the web browser sends the Kerberos ticket to Okta, and relies on the Okta Active Directory (AD) Agent to look up the UPN.
 Kerberos validation is done in the cloud in Okta.

 When a user signs in using DSSO: